mavlink/mavlink-devguide/en/services/camera.md

 The message includes the associated stream and camera id, along with the position and value of the maximum and minimum temperature in the video frame.
 That is sufficient to overlay the hottest and coldest points on a video, and in theory to determine the absolute temperature of all pixels.

+> [!NOTE]
-> **Note** The message is streamed alongside the video stream, but there is no precise mechanism to synchronize values to frames.
+> The message is streamed alongside the video stream, but there is no precise mechanism to synchronize values to frames.
 > The information is therefore an estimate/approximate.

 The message can be requested for a particular camera and stream using the [MAV_CMD_SET_MESSAGE_INTERVAL](#MAV_CMD_SET_MESSAGE_INTERVAL), when the associated [VIDEO_STREAM_STATUS.flag](#VIDEO_STREAM_STATUS) for the stream has bit [VIDEO_STREAM_STATUS_FLAGS_THERMAL_RANGE_ENABLED](#VIDEO_STREAM_STATUS_FLAGS_THERMAL_RANGE_ENABLED) set.